gruenloht-ds/ml-dl-from-scratch/toydata/readme.md

 # Toy Datasets

+This directory has toy datasets to test out the implemented algorithms.
+The datasets are not meant to be hard, but to test if the implementation is working correctly.

 Datasets were obtained from [The UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/)

 ## The classification dataset: [Breast Cancer Wisconsin (Diagnositic)](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic)